 The review shall be performed to determine if: (a) The licensee has developed, implemented, and evaluated preoperational testing activities to safely perform an inter-unit fuel transfer.; (b) The licensee has developed and made changes to plant programs and procedures to support operations of an inter-unit fuel transfer canister and cask system; (c) activities are accomplished in accordance with the commitments and requirements contained in the Licensing Report (LR), NRC’s Safety Evaluation Report (SER), and the licensee technical specifications (TS); and (d) activities are accomplished in a manner that adhere to As Low As Reasonably Achievable (ALARA) exposure controls practices.
 This shall be accomplished through direct observation of the dry run and inter-unit fuel transfer activities and by independent evaluation and review of licensee documents.

-Requirements and commitments related to preoperational testing and operation of an inter-unit fuel transfer may be found in the licensing basis documents, such as LR, SER, and TSs.
+Requirements and commitments related to preoperational testing and operation of an inter-unit fuel transfer may be found in the licensing basis documents, such as the LR, SER, and TSs.
 In the event that preoperational test methods and/or acceptance criteria do not coincide with those specified in these documents, the inspector should contact their regional management.

 Inspectors should directly observe the preoperational test (dry run) of the inter-unit fuel transfer.
 While it is preferable for the dry run to replicate the actual evolution, the use of mockups and overlapping procedures are acceptable.
 The NRC observed dry run should accomplish the following: (a) demonstrate the functionality of all equipment; (b) test and refine the procedures used for the inter-unit fuel transfer; and (c) demonstrate proficiency by licensee personnel prior to inter-fuel transfer operations.